omgol411/disobind/analysis/README.md

 The output is a dictionary for all tasks (contact map and interface residue prediction, across CG resolutions: 1, 5, 10) from AF2 and AF3.

 ## Other method predictions
-Prepare input for other methods as in the `dataset` directory.
+NOTE: Before the below step, prepare input for other methods and run them as in the `dataset` directory.

-Run the following script for getting predictions for competing methods.
+Then run the following script for getting predictions for competing methods.

 ```
 python get_other_method_predictions.py